 If you're at the very beginning of your entrepreneurial journey, with basic questions on how to set up your business, get grounded with these start-up resources.

-Serves Jefferson and Clallam counties.
-Their North Olympic Community Enterprise program provides 1-on-1 advising and other support to help you start a business and get it ready to grow.
-Many free services, including the 4-week Bootstrap Business Course to help you quickly “kick the tires” on your business idea.
+Serves Jefferson, Clallam, Skagit, Island, and North Snohomish counties.
+Provides 1-on-1 advising and other support to help you start a business and get it ready to grow.
+Many free services, including the 4-week, live Start Simple Course to help you quickly “kick the tires” on your business idea.

 For Jefferson County businesses.
 Get relocation assistance.
 Access free business counseling through the Small Business Development Center, or get hooked up with a business mentor through SCORE (Service Corps of Retired Executives).
 Take their popular 10-week business planning course.
 Check out their step-by-step guide to starting a business in Jefferson County.